 1. Stop trying to be someone you are not

 I am trying to be my authentic self in all social situations now.
 This is difficult.
-But if you tell yourself it doesn’t matter, and it’s better to be yourself then this will become your default.
+But if you tell yourself it doesn’t matter and that it’s better to be yourself, then this will become your default.
 I also tell myself it’s ok if people disagree with me, it doesn’t mean they don’t like me or that I look stupid.

 2. Love and look after yourself

-Liking yourself and self-care go hand in hand.
-Younger, self-destructive me hated myself and as a result did not take care of myself.
+Liking yourself and self-care go hand-in-hand.
+Younger, self-destructive me hated myself and as a result, did not take care of myself.
 I put most people before myself and based my happiness on being accepted and liked by others.
-Ironically, I was the least likeable version of myself because I lacked in positivity, confidence and happiness.
+Ironically, I was the least likeable version of myself because I lacked positivity, confidence and happiness.
 I have had to learn how to look after myself, moderate drinking, eating, and smoking, start exercising, take time for myself and learn and develop skills.